Surfshark VPN review for 2025

 Testing Surfshark use cases

-Surfshark is incredibly versatile, thanks to its impressive server network and vast feature array.
-However, the Cybernews research team and I had to thoroughly test the provider to ensure its tools actually deliver the results users expect.
+The Cybernews research team and I thoroughly tested the provider to ensure its tools deliver the results users expect.
 The following sections will detail the findings of our evaluations.

-The second platform we tested was Disney+ because it’s home to some of our favorite Disney and Marvel content.
+The second platform we tested was Disney+.
 The service is available in many countries worldwide, although the content differs by region.
 Overall, we had no trouble unblocking various Disney Plus movies and TV shows with Surfshark VPN.

 Then, we tested Hulu, a US-exclusive streaming platform with an excellent content selection.
 This service required a few attempts and server switches to unblock, but once we gained access, everything ran smoothly.

-Max (previously HBO Max) worked just as well as Disney+ since both platforms are available in various countries worldwide.
-However, the best content selection is in the US, so I suggest unblocking the service with those servers.
+Max worked just as well as Disney+ since both platforms are available in various countries worldwide.
+However, the best content selection is in the US.
 Luckily, Surfshark has over 600 servers in the US, and they worked well in our evaluations.

 Surfshark is an excellent torrenting VPN that increases your anonymity while downloading files using P2P.
 It offers swift connectivity for excellent download speeds and a wide range of security features to prevent cybersecurity issues.